how your capabilities fit into DISA’s mission.

 Attend the Small Business Orientation

 Small Businesses are required to attend the Ubiquitous Universal Understanding (U3) of DISA orientation

 before requesting a Small Business Appointment.
 To request an invitation please send an email to disa.meade.osbp.mbx.disa-small-business- email@example.com.
 Your subject line should be “U3 Orientation” and include the month you are requesting to attend the orientation in the body of your email.
 Please keep in mind we get many requests and may not be able to accommodate your chosen date.

-If you are outside of the NCR area, please call 618-229-9667 to schedule a telephonic appointment.
+If you are outside of the National Capital Region, please call 618-229-9667 to schedule a telephonic appointment.

 Follow us on Facebook and Twitter

 Participate in our Industry Days and AFCEA Defensive Cyber Operations Symposium

 The government is using more Government-Wide Acquisition Contracts (GWAC) and pre-awarded vehicles.
 Watch for the recompetes and consider submitting a proposal; these are some of the contract vehicles DISA uses: